 I’ve been doing the series.
 I was actually gonna do “Creep” on a ukulele, but I felt like it needed… It’s so instrumental and I feel, as a singer, I kinda surf the wave of that song musically and I felt like the ukulele was just a little too thin for it.
 It’s nice sometimes, I did one that’s coming out, it’s a Mars Volta tune, and of course, you could say the same thing about that, but I felt like that lent itself a little bit better.
 There are certain songs that I just didn’t feel like I was singing as well with the ukulele.

-But there is one more version of “The Widow” as performed by LP, and it engages us more than the official cover.
-LP played the song for Radio ibero 90.9 during her visit to Mexico City in October of 2012.
+But there is one more version of “The Widow” performed by LP, and it engages us more than the official cover – the 2021 Radio ibero version.
 Let us start by saying that she concludes her performance by saying “All right, I got through it.
 Yasss!” which maybe gives a little insight into the level of difficulty of the arrangement.
 The performance is arranged for the ukulele and the guitar, but it is still the ukulele in the foreground here.
 LP’s sharp, distinctive tone of voice, her signature (and our favorite) lower register, beautifully mingles with the instruments throughout the verses.
-Oh, and these prolonged consonants at the end of some lines there… Little things, but this is what makes the performance so emotional.
+Oh, these prolonged consonants at the end of some lines there… Little things, but this is what makes the performance so emotional.
 Overall, we love the cover and the performance is great, too.
 If you haven’t seen it yet, it’s something to check out, definitely.